This page covers first aid requirements in non-healthcare settings during the pandemic. It includes information on first

-If first aiders are unable to access annual refresher training face to face during the coronavirus (COVID-19) pandemic, HSE supports the use of online refresher training to keep their skills up to date.
+If first aiders are unable to get annual face-to-face refresher training during the pandemic, we support the use of online refresher training to keep skills up to date.

-HSE still strongly recommends that the practical elements of actual FAW, EFAW and requalification courses are delivered face to face, so that competency of the student can be properly assessed.
+We still strongly recommend that the practical elements of FAW, EFAW and requalification courses are delivered face to face.
+This means that the competency of the student can be properly assessed.

 Interrupted first aid training

-If because of coronavirus you cannot complete training for your first aid qualification within the usual timeframe, training can restart at a later date as long as:
+If you couldn’t complete your first aid training because of the pandemic, it can restart later as long as:

-- a full recap of training delivered before the interruption is done before moving onto undelivered modules
+- there is a full recap of the training delivered before the pandemic prior to moving onto undelivered modules

 - the training provider is content that you can show:

 - a full understanding of all aspects of the course content